Updated: 12th April 2021

 - http://www.tftcentral.co.uk – Good reviews of monitors, including calibration tests

 - http://www.prad.de/en/index.html – Another good site for monitor reviews

 - Note that there are many test sites to test if your browser is colour-managed.
-Many say that IE and Edge are colour-managed.
-Trust me, they are not, but you cannot easily test this from a web page.
-You can show the deficiencies in IE and Edge if you are using a wide-gamut monitor here: http://cameratico.com/tools/web-browser-color-management-test/ .
+Many say that Internet Explorer and Edge are colour-managed.
+Trust me, IE is not, and Edge is only in the 2020 (Chrome-based) version, but you cannot easily test this from a web page.
+You can show the deficiencies in IE and pre-2020 Edge if you are using a wide-gamut monitor here: http://cameratico.com/tools/web-browser-color-management-test/ .
 Scroll down to a section “How far from sRGB is your display color gamut?”, and the following block should show two distinct bands of red, green and blue.
 If it shows only one section of each colour, and you are using a wide-gamut monitor, then the browser is not correctly using monitor profiles.